-While uPVC windows are a popular choice for many households, there are a lot of different styles and sizes to choose from.
+While uPVC windows are a popular choice for many households, there is a wide range of different window styles and sizes to choose from.

 We’ve put together this handy buying guide, to navigate you through the process of looking for your desired windows.
-We’ll discuss everything from the different types of uPVC windows to their thermal-efficiency and security.
+We’ll discuss everything from the different types of uPVC windows to their price, thermal efficiency and security.

 Types of uPVC Windows

-There are many types of uPVC windows to choose from and the style is important to your property. .
+There are many types of uPVC windows to choose from and the style is important to your property.
 You need to ensure that your uPVC windows are strong, sturdy, energy-efficient, fit correctly, and that they open and close in the way you’d like.
 White uPVC is the most common colour but other colours, like grey, are becoming more popular in contemporary homes.

-The different types of uPVC windows you will find when shopping around are:
+The different types of uPVC windows you will find when buying windows are:

 Fixed Double-Glazed Windows